thanos-io/thanos/docs/components/query-frontend.md

                                  Maximum number of retries for a single query range request; beyond this, the downstream
                                  error is returned.
-      --query-range.min-split-interval=0
+      --query-range.max-split-interval=0
-                                 Split query range requests by at least this interval.It also should be less than
+                                 Split query range requests using this interval.
-                                 query-range.split-interval.
+                                 If the query duration is shorter than this value, then use
+                                 query-range.split-min-horizontal-shards to
+                                 split query.
       --query-range.partial-response
                                  Enable partial response for query range
                                  requests if no partial_response param is